project-oak/oak/docs/oak_functions_abi.md

 function, even with identical arguments, may result in different outcomes, including flipping from success to error or vice versa.
-In particular, retrying calling this method after re-allocating the destination buffer based on the `value_actual_size` reported size may still fail, for instance if the entry was changed to have a larger value in the meanwhile; in fact, the entry may even have been deleted entirely between calls.
+In particular, retrying calling this method after re-allocating the destination buffer based on the `param[4]` reported size may still fail, for instance if the entry was changed to have a larger value in the meanwhile; in fact, the entry may even have been deleted entirely between calls.

 - `param[0]: usize`: Source buffer address holding key
 - `param[1]: usize`: Source buffer size in bytes